 “Taoga Niue” or the culture of Niue means everything to a Niuean.
 The inhabitants of the small remote island in the South Pacific take pride in their traditions.
-From cultural traditions passed down by their forefathers to religious beliefs, there are many interesting aspects of the Niuean culture not only to be aware of as a visitor to respect the local protocol but to enjoy and experience for yourself.
-There are no tourist “culture villages” in Niue, where what you see and experience is the true and authentic way of life in the South Pacific.
+From cultural traditions passed down by their forefathers to religious beliefs, there are many interesting aspects of the Niuean culture not only to be aware of as a visitor but to enjoy and experience.
+There are no tourist “culture villages” in Niue; what you see and experience is the true and authentic way of life in the South Pacific.

 Immersing in the local culture while visiting Niue is extremely effortless.
 Here are just some of the ways travellers experience the Niuean culture while in Niue: